 Buying them a cat bed, for example, might be nice, but they might end up not using it and will prefer to sleep on your bed instead.

 One way to save money is by making some toys yourself.
 Use a shoelace and aluminum balls for your cat to play with.
 Isn’t it true that most cats seem to prefer the least expensive things, including the box the toys come in?

 If your Snowshoe doesn’t seem to appreciate being groomed, watch tutorials online that can help you through the process.
-This can add up to some decent savings if you trim her claws, brush her, clean her ears, and brush her teeth yourself.
+This can add up to some decent savings if you trim their claws, brush them, clean their ears, and brush their teeth yourself.

 Lastly, look for deals on food and litter online and if you have the space, think about buying in bulk, which can save some money.

 A Snowshoe Cat costs between $2,000 to $4,000 including your initial costs, but if you take great care of your cat, you can certainly keep the costs down over time.
-Just be sure to not skimp on the food you purchase for her, as the wrong kind could affect her health down the line.
+Just be sure to not skimp on the food you purchase for them, as the wrong kind could affect their health down the line.

 Going forward, the monthly costs of owning your cat might range from $30 to $100, but as we’ve already stated, it depends on quite a number of things.

-You certainly can’t avoid some of these ongoing costs (like litter and food), but just spend time playing with your Snowshoe and give her a ton of love, and her presence in your life will be one of the most rewarding experiences you will ever have.
+You certainly can’t avoid some of these ongoing costs (like litter and food), but just spend time playing with your Snowshoe and give them a ton of love and their presence in your life will be one of the most rewarding experiences you will ever have.